-The medtech industry is undergoing significant change, from the introduction of the new MDR to the growth of home-based healthcare and the uncertainties of Brexit.
+The medtech industry is undergoing significant change, from the introduction of the new MDR and the update to ISO 13485, to the growth of home-based healthcare and the uncertainties of Brexit.

 At some recent Irish medtech events, the major topics dominating conversation were:

 - Regulation 2017/745 on Medical Devices – widely known as the MDR